deepanshs/csdmpy/docs/source/startFromScratch/new_dimensions.rst

 ^^^^^^^^^^^^^^^

 A linear dimension is where the coordinates along the dimension are uniformly spaced.
-Let's make use of the Python dictionary object to create and add a new dimension to the `new_data` variable.
+Let's add a LinearDimension instance to the dataset.
-The Python dictionary for a LinearDimension follows,
+For this, we make use of the Python dictionary object which follows as

 .. doctest::